DroneGj/hackathon_website/README.md

 # hackathon_website
-This a website template for Hackathon promotion and registration.
+This is a website template for Hackathon promotion and registration.